 - The appendix seems to house immune systems called Innate lymphoid cells (ILC) that help repopulate the gut microbiota following an infection or a course of antibiotics.

 6. Some people have little or no immune system in the body.

 - A genetic disease is known as SCID, or severe combined immunodeficiency disease results in the absence of immune cells that makes the affected susceptible to the attack of foreign pathogens and infections.

-- Various treatments for SCID have been developed such as transplant of bone marrow from a related individual or a sibling that helps to restore the immune system in the affected individual.
+- Various treatments for SCID have been developed, such as the transplant of bone marrow from a related individual or a sibling that helps restore the affected individual’s immune system.

-Inadequate hours of sleep on a regular basis hinders the functioning of the Immune system.
+Inadequate hours of sleep regularly hinders the functioning of the Immune system.